scalawithcats/scala-with-cats/src/pages/functors/index.md

 <div class="callout callout-warning">
 *Partial Unification*

-For the above examples to work we need to add the following compiler option to `build.sbt`:
+For the above examples to work, in versions of Scala before 2.13, we need to add the following compiler option to `build.sbt`:

 ```scala